joshbquinn/career-visualisation-tool/README.md

 Problems I'm encountering:
-- Role redirection route not working (pages unrecognised).
-- Pagination on Manger page for datatables.
+- roleRedirect function in /app/utilities/roleCheck.js not working - think this has something to do with using passport.js.

+- trouble using jQuery to create paginated datatables.

+- updating all users scores and careerlevels in the respondents table in database (specifically the score and careelevel rows) upon redirecting to manager page.
+Wanted to do this instead of doing it manually.
+Something like, if table row empty update row. (/app/controllers/respondentController.js)

-List of things that I want to work on.
+List of things that I think need to be worked on.

 Authentication:
 - Possibly reconsider the use of passport.js library for authentication.
 - Instead code up my own authentication to fully understand the full auth flow.
-- Reconsider the encryption algorithm I'm using to increase security.
+- Reconsider the password encryption algorithm I'm using to increase security.

 User Based Role Login:
 - Implement a working page redirection depending on role of user upon login.